 But what about your employees?
 Depending on the size of your company, you could have a small army of individuals available to help you expand your reach to thousands of more people across the web.
-How can you encourage your employees to represent you well on their own social media profiles, and what are some steps they can take to advance your brand within their social networks?
+How can you encourage your employees to represent you well on their own social media profiles, and what are some steps they can take to advance your branding within their social networks?

-Here is a list of pro-tips that can help you turn your employees into brand ambassadors on platforms such as Facebook, Twitter, Instagram, Quora, and LinkedIn, without intruding on their own social media experience!
+Here is a list of pro-tips that can help you turn your employees into branding ambassadors on platforms such as Facebook, Twitter, Instagram, Quora, and LinkedIn, without intruding on their own social media experience!

 A few general tips before we get started: